 This will make your crust brown and look golden delicious!

-Bake at 375-F degrees about 40-50 minutes until crust is golden brown and done on bottom.
+Bake at 375-F degrees for about 40-50 minutes until crust is golden brown and done on the bottom.
 Transfer to a plate and cool slightly before slicing.

 - 12- inch round chilled pie dough